colorful cups

 Best Straw Cups for Babies and Toddlers

-My hands down all around favorite straw cup is the Thermos Funtainer.
+My hands down all around favorite straw cup for older babies and toddlers is the Thermos Funtainer.
 The straw is already quite short which the feeding therapist in me loves.
-It is also the most no-spill of all the straw cups I have tried (which is a lot!) and the mom in me loves this more than anything!
+It is also the best spill-proof of all the straw cups I have tried (which is a lot!) and the mom in me loves this more than anything!
 It’s affordable, easy to find, and comes in more colors and designs than pretty much any other cup out there.
-Finding a cup with your child’s favorite character on it can be a secret weapon for the parent trying to encourage their cup to get off the bottle or drink more water.
+Finding a cup with your child’s favorite character on it can be a secret weapon for the parent trying to encourage a cup to get off the bottle or drink more water.

 Good luck with the bottle-to-cup transition!
 I know it can seem scary, but when you find the right cup it’s not so bad!